Do you need to switch phones for privacy? An honest answer

 Level 4: CalyxOS

-Who: Technically inclined users who want a middle ground Cost: Free software, works on select Pixel models (and a few others) Limitations: Less aggressive than GrapheneOS, includes microG for app compatibility
+Who: Technically inclined users who want a middle ground Cost: Free software, works on select Pixel models and a small number of others including some Fairphone and Motorola models Limitations: Less aggressive than GrapheneOS, includes microG for app compatibility

 CalyxOS replaces the Android system but maintains Google app compatibility via microG.
 Easier than GrapheneOS, more private than stock Android.